Education

 Our current program sees Yirra Yaakin offering a diverse range of presentations, including incursion/ excursion performances, one-off events, and specialised workshops.
 These are directly linked to the current Curriculum Framework, with a range of offerings suitable for students of all ages.

-Bilya Kaatijin
+Kaarla Kaatijin

-Written By: Zac James
+Written by Zac James

-Age Group: Years K-6
+Age Group: Years PP – 6

 Venue: Schools Incursion